lakmali-smkl/NOVEL-PLATFORM/README.md

 ## Security

 - **JWT auth** on every state-changing or user-specific route via the shared `auth` middleware; admin-only routes additionally require the `admin` middleware.
-- **Ownership checks**: mutating routes compare the resource's owner against the authenticated `req.user._id` rather than trusting client-supplied IDs (applies to content edits/deletes, likes/comments, messages, favorites, collections, history, etc.).
+- **Ownership checks**: mutating routes — including content *creation*, not just edits/deletes — derive the owner from the authenticated `req.user._id` rather than trusting any client-supplied ID (applies to content, likes/comments, messages, favorites, collections, history, etc.).
+- **Messages encrypted at rest**: direct-message text (and quoted reply snippets) are encrypted with AES-256-GCM before being saved (`server/utils/crypto.js`), so a raw database dump doesn't expose conversation content.
+The key is derived from `JWT_SECRET`, so no extra secret needs configuring.
+Decryption happens server-side, only for the sender/receiver, right before a response is sent.
 - **Rate limiting** on `/login`, `/register`, and `/api/forgot-password` (20 requests / 15 min per IP).
 - **Helmet** for standard secure headers; CORS restricted to `CLIENT_URL`.
 - Sensitive fields (`password`, `hintAnswer`) are excluded from any route that returns a user document.